ibireme/yyjson/doc/API.md

 ```

 ### Stack memory allocator
-If the JSON is small enough, you can use stack memory only to read or write it.
+If the JSON is small enough, you can use stack memory to read or write it.

 Sample code:
 ```c